 Economic damages refer to past, present, and future loss of cash flow due to medical malpractice.
 These entail medical bills and expenses, including medication, rehabilitation, and the cost of assistive and adaptive devices, if needed.

-Economic damages also take into account lost wages due to the victim’s inability to work.
-These include base pay, bonuses, commissions, benefits, pay raises, pension, and retirement fund contributions.
+Economic damages also include lost earnings, which cover both past lost wages and future lost earning capacity due to the victim’s inability to work.
+These include base pay, bonuses, commissions, benefits, pay raises, pensions, and retirement fund contributions.

 Non-Economic Damages

-Non-economic damages refer to compensation for pain, suffering, mental anguish, and loss of quality of life of a medical malpractice victim.
-These are trickier to calculate; unlike economic damages, there’s no set methodology on how to value them.
+Non-economic damages refer to compensation for a medical malpractice victim’s physical pain, emotional suffering, mental anguish, and loss of quality of life.
+These are trickier to calculate; unlike economic damages, there’s no set methodology for valuing them.
 Instead, they’re often determined using a seriousness factor (also known as a “non-economic multiplier”) ranging from two to five, which is then multiplied by the total value of economic damages.

 Know How Much Your Medical Malpractice Case Is Worth

-If you believe you or a loved one has been a victim of medical malpractice in Columbia, contact the experienced and knowledgeable lawyers at Strom Law to get help.
+If you believe you or a loved one has been a victim of medical malpractice in Columbia, contact the experienced and knowledgeable medical malpractice lawyers at Strom Law to get help.
+Determining your medical malpractice claim worth depends on the unique circumstances of your case.
 The team can guide you through the complex process and help you determine how much your medical malpractice claim is worth—and how you can be awarded every cent that you deserve for your peace of mind.

 Share: